toketunji/serverless-cicd/README.md

 ## todo
 * An example of a kinesis handler with integration tests
-* Find out why the jenkins multibranch pipeline build plugin doesn't create a seperate job for each branch
 * Find out if there is a way to remove steps that arent executed from jenkins gui for a given branch